aolkin/basetemplates/README.md

 This template consumes the `body` block from above, and provides four new blocks within it.

+To disable the header image link for an individual page, set context variable `BT_no_header_link` to True.

 - `header`
 - `footer`
 - `content`